-('Bush' in Australia means anywhere not in the capital city, Sydney.)
+('Bush' in Australia means anywhere not in Sydney.)

 Back of Beyond (Michael Robertson, 1995) Paul Mercurio, Colin Friels, Dee Smart, John Polson, Rebekah Elmalogou; drama; released on VHS; 94 min.

 Back of Beyond, The (John Heyer, 1954) documentary, 66 min.; cf. The Inlanders (1949); mailman Tom Kruse drives his truck through the sand from Maree to Birdsville

 Backlash (Bill Bennett, 1986) prod.
 Bill Bennett for Mermaid Beach Productions, wr.
 Bill Bennett, with dialogue by the cast, dp Tony Wilson, music Michael Atkinson, Michael Spicer, ed.
 Denise Hunter; David Argue, Gia Carides, Lydia Miller, Brian Syron; drama, thriller; Eastman colour, 35 mm, 89 min.

 Backroads (Phillip Noyce, 1977) prod.
 Elizabeth Knight & Phillip Noyce, wr.
 John Emery, Phillip Noyce & cast, dop Russell Boyd; Gary Foley, Bill Hunter, Terry Camilleri, Zac Martin, Julie McGregor; white drifter (Hunter) and young Aborigine (Foley) careen around outback NSW; brief review of DVD release: Edwin Peters, Empire, 45, December 2004: 112; Sydney, colour, 16 mm, 61 min.

 Bondage Of The Bush, The (Charles Woods, 1913) bush melodrama; 44 min.